apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 Given an ID, the top half (64 bits) is used as a :ref:`segment <dir-segment>` index, taken modulo the number of segments in the directory.
 The bottom half is used as a :ref:`bucket <dir-bucket>` index, taken modulo the number of buckets per segment.
-The :arg:`last_collision` value is used to mark the last matching entry returned by `dir_probe`.
+The :arg:`last_collision` value is used to mark the last matching entry returned by :cpp:func:`dir_probe`.

 After computing the appropriate bucket, the entries in that bucket are searched to find a match.
 In this case a match is detected by comparison of the bottom 12 bits of the cache ID (the *cache tag*).
 The search starts at the base entry for